dkam/rakuten_product_api/README.md

 When using sort, you must also use sorttype ( 'asc' or 'dsc').
 See the documentation for more.

-This client should be threadsafe.
-Configuration values are local to your instance.

 ## TODO

 This library implement the parts I need.
 For example, it doesn't handle paging through results as I don't need it, but I'm happy to accept pull request.